mjwhitta/zoom/README.md

 These profiles do not need to be limited to ag/ack/grep/pt shortcuts.

-Note: The `find` profile is special and should return a list of files.
+Note: The `find` profile is "special" and should return a list of files.

 ### Custom profile classes